-This a rather adult ice cream, with tangy lime and then slightly fiery chunks of crystallised ginger which keeps the sweetness of the ice cream in check.
+This ginger and lime ice cream is a rather adult ice cream.
+The lime is tangy and the crystallised ginger is slightly fiery chunks which keeps the sweetness of the ice cream in check.

 This ice cream can be made in an ice cream maker, or using the method detailed below.
 When time is short I have made this ice cream by just adding the nuts and cranberries into the cream when the maple syrup is added and then putting it in the freezer and leaving it until completely hard before serving it.
 This gives a slightly different texture, you end up with a harder ice cream, but an equally delicious one.

 Caribbean crystallised ginger and lime ice cream recipe

 This makes 1 litre or 1¾ pt of ice cream.

 - 85 g / 3½ oz granulated sugar